Rodam of Kartli

-Despite her status as a royal princess and queen of Imereti in the 18th century, little is known about her life, which disappears from records after 1716 during the civil war.

 Biography

-Little is known about the early life of Rodam, she was born between 1687 and 1695.
-She was the only child of King George XI of Kartli and his wife, Queen Khoreshan Mikeladze, and was named after her paternal grandmother, Rodam Qaplanishvili-Orbeliani.
-In 1703, while her father was appointed viceroy of Kandahar by Shah Soltan Hoseyn of Persia, Rodam was entrusted to her maternal grandfather, the Imeretian prince Giorgi Mikeladze.
-That same year, Mikeladze persuaded the heir apparent of Imereti, Prince George, to take Rodam as his wife.
+Rodam was the daughter of King George XI of Kartli and his second wife Khoreshan Mikeladze.
+She was named after her paternal grandmother, Rodam Qaplanishvili-Orbeliani.
+In 1703, while her father was appointed viceroy of Kandahar by Shah Soltan Hoseyn, Rodam was entrusted to the care of her maternal grandfather, the Imeretian prince George Mikeladze.
+In the same year, Mikeladze succeeded in persuading the heir apparent of Imereti, Prince George, to take Rodam as his wife.

-The marriage marked a difficult rise for the crown prince, who received financial support from Rodam’s cousin, King Vakhtang VI.
-The union, however, provoked the opposition of the powerful Abashidze family, whose patriarch, Giorgi Abashidze, had sought to marry one of his daughters to Prince George.
-In response, Giorgi Abashidze prevented the coronation of the royal couple and waged war against George Mikeladze, forcing him into exile in Kartli.
-The civil war continued until 1707, when Prince George finally seized the throne as George VII of Imereti, and Rodam was crowned queen.
+This marriage led to a difficult rise to power for the heir, who benefited from the financial support of Rodam’s cousin, King Vakhtang VI.
+The union provoked the anger of the powerful Abashidze family, whose patriarch, George Abashidze, had insisted on marrying one of his own daughters to Prince George.
+In response, George Abashidze blocked the coronation of the royal couple and went to war against George Mikeladze, who was forced into exile in Kartli.
+A civil war followed and lasted until 1707, when Prince George finally secured power and became George VII of Imereti, while Rodam became queen.

-The reign of George VII, however, remained turbulent.
-In 1711, he was overthrown by a noble revolt, and the royal couple sought refuge in Kartli, where King Vakhtang VI’s diplomacy succeeded in establishing peace between the Abashidze family and the deposed king.
-The relationship between George VII and Rodam subsequently deteriorated, to the point that the historian Donald Rayfield claims the king “hated” his wife and took Tamar Abashidze, the daughter of his former enemy, as his mistress.
-While in exile, the king had Giorgi Nizharadze, Tamar’s husband, blinded, and secretly married Tamar in 1712.
+However, the reign of George VII remained violent.
+In 1711, he was overthrown by a noble revolt, and the royal couple took refuge in Kartli, where the diplomacy of King Vakhtang VI succeeded in restoring peace between the Abashidze family and the deposed king.
+The relationship between George VII and Rodam nevertheless deteriorated.
+The historian Donald Rayfield claims that the king “hated” his wife and became the lover of Tamar Abashidze, the daughter of his former enemy, George Abashidze.

-Between 1712 and 1713, George VII temporarily regained the throne of Imereti, while the fate of Rodam remains unknown.
+While in exile, the king ordered the blinding of George Nizharadze, Tamar’s husband, and secretly married her in 1712.
+Between 1712 and 1713, George VII temporarily regained the Imeretian throne, while Rodam’s fate during this period remains unknown.
 In January 1714, King Jesse of Kartli offered to restore George VII to power in Kutaisi, on the condition that he swear on a cross to abandon Tamar Abashidze and reinstate Rodam as queen of Imereti.
-He agreed, divorced Princess Abashidze, and returned to power for a third time.
-However, he broke his promise and exiled Rodam and their son Alexander to the mountains of Svaneti, divorcing her later that same year.
+George accepted these terms, divorced the Abashidze princess, and returned to the throne for a third time.

-During the civil war following George VII’s third accession to the throne, Princes Bezhan Dadiani and Zurab Abashidze devastated Svaneti in 1716, including the castle of Queen Rodam, after which she disappears from historical records, except that she died in 1730.
+He soon broke this promise, however, exiling Rodam and their son Alexander to the mountains of Svaneti, and divorcing her later the same year.
+During the civil war that followed George VII’s third accession, the princes Bezhan Dadiani and Zurab Abashidze devastated Svaneti in 1716, including the castle of Queen Rodam, after which she disappears from the historical record.

-Marriage and issue
+Family

-Princess Rodam married King George VII of Imereti and had 5 children:
+Princess Rodam married King George VI of Imereti and had 5 children: